ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 #### LOIE

-**Loie**:    I just wanted to add to Heather's description.
-That what I take from that is that it's very relational and it's that you're working in Web Three processes.
-Web Three orgs index, heavily on documentation and self-guided onboarding processes.

-That's great for getting like information understanding of the project, but there's nothing that can replace having a buddy or a people ops person, hold your hand through that journey and experience it with you.
-I really admire that you do that, and it is a huge help to having clarity there.

-Paul, you asked just about like what we look for, in candidates.
-That's a tough question.
+**Loie**:    That's a tough question.
 Actually.
 One of the biggest double edged swords that I look for is self management skills as well as collaborative spirit.
 Our world pits those two against each other.

 It's unique to find somebody who is truly able to hold both strongly, but you need both to be a great Web Three contributor.
-Regardless of someone's background or their Web Three literacy or their technical chops that is important to a degree, but that also is what can be taught.
+Regardless of someone's Web Three literacy or their technical chops that is important to a degree, but that also is what can be taught.

-Whereas these more human qualities of, how to balance between like being a great team player and collaborator and lifting people up and delegating and horizontally sharing power and also being totally self-directed holding yourself accountable, setting your own goals and deadlines, and even like contributing to how work is prioritized. **If I find somebody that demonstrates those skills, I wanna hire them for any role.**
+Whereas these more human qualities of, how to balance between being a great team player and lifting people up and delegating and horizontally sharing power and also being totally self-directed holding yourself accountable, setting your own goals and deadlines, and even like contributing to how work is prioritized. **If I find somebody that demonstrates those skills, I wanna hire them for any role.**

 (41:17)
 **Incandenza**:    Thanks, Loie.
 This reminds me of some videos that I saw from Simon Sinek, that he said that an organization often is more important to have people who are good at interpersonal skill, rather than people who have high performance but they are not good team player, because at the end, these people can become toxic for the organization.

 ### Question 6: How can DAO take care to the health of their contributors?

-Juan, if you don't mind, I'll jump in with the second question and then leave you the mic.
-I would like to connect with Daniel and the research that rnDAO is producing on community health.
+**Incandenza**:    I would like to connect with Daniel and the research that rnDAO is producing on community health.
 In this research communities are divided in layers, and every layer has to be healthy to generate health for the community.

 One of the layers is the individual layer.
 My question is what does a healthy contributor look like?
 But we somehow already answer to this question, but what can be done?
 Loie just said that technical skill can be taught, but how can DAO take care to the health of contributors?

-And especially we spoke about burnout, building trust among them building trust between contributors and DAO, and also to help, as we said before, people who are experiencing hardship in the private life, and this might affect the way they behave in the community.
+Especially we spoke about burnout, building trust among them building trust between contributors and DAO, and also to help, as we said before, people who are experiencing hardship in the private life, and this might affect the way they behave in the community.

 #### JUANK